-Led by the New York Department of Labor, the task force is comprised of representatives from the Workers' Compensation Board, the Workers' Compensation Inspector General, the Department of Taxation and Finance, the Attorney General's Office, and the New York City Comptroller's Office.
+A joint task force to address the problem of worker misclassification was established in the state of New York.1 The Executive Order, signed by former Governor Eliot Spitzer on September 5, 2007, creates a Joint Enforcement Task Force that will allow state agencies charged with classification enforcement to coordinate their investigations and enforcement efforts and share relevant information.
+Led by the New York Department of Labor, the Task Force is comprised of representatives from the Workers' Compensation Board, the Workers' Compensation Inspector General, the Department of Taxation and Finance, the Attorney General's Office, and the New York City Comptroller's office.
 Coordination amongst these agencies will hopefully increase efficiency and strengthen enforcement of independent contractor characterization in the state.

-I can only hope other states will follow suit.
+One can only hope other states will follow suit.

-More recently, Sens.
-Barack Obama (D-Ill.), Dick Durbin (D-Ill.), Edward Kennedy (D-Mass.), and Patty Murray (D-Wash.) have launched a bill (S. 2044) to crack down at the national level.2 The bill, dubbed the Independent Contractor Proper Classification Act of 2007, would revise procedures for worker classification, primarily focusing on Section 530 of the Revenue Act of 1978.3

-Section 530 relieves an employer of employment tax liabilities stemming from a failure to treat an individual as an employee, if the employer meets three requirements: reasonable basis, substantive consistency, and reporting consistency.
+More recently, Barack Obama (when he was Senator), Dick Durbin, Edward Kennedy, and Patty Murray launched a bill to crack down at the national level.2 The bill, dubbed the Independent Contractor Proper Classification Act of 2007 (the "Act"), aimed to revise procedures for worker classification, primarily focusing on Section 530 of the Revenue Act of 1978.3 Section 530 relieves an employer of employment tax liabilities stemming from a failure to treat an individual as an employee if the employer meets three requirements: reasonable basis, substantive consistency, and reporting consistency.

-An employer can meet the reasonable basis requirement if judicial precedent, Internal Revenue Service rulings, a past IRS audit, or industry practice supports the classification of a worker as an independent contractor.
-An employer meets the substantive consistency requirement if it consistently treated the workers in question as independent contractors, and the reporting consistency requirement is met if the employer has not classified the workers as employees on any federal tax returns (including information returns).
+An employer can meet the reasonable basis requirement if judicial precedent, IRS rulings, a past IRS audit, or industry practice supports the classification of a worker as an independent contractor.4 An employer meets the substantive consistency requirement if it consistently treated the workers in question as independent contractors,5 and the reporting consistency requirement is met if the employer has not classified the workers as employees on any federal tax returns (including information returns).6

-The Independent Contractor Proper Classification Act of 2007 would no longer allow employers to use industry practice as a reasonable basis for not treating a worker as an employee, and would prohibit employers from receiving employment tax relief for any worker who IRS has determined should have been classified as an employee.
+The Act would no longer allow employers to use industry practice as a reasonable basis for not treating a worker as an employee and would prohibit employers from receiving employment tax relief for any worker who the IRS has determined should have been classified as an employee.
 Under the bill, a worker would be allowed to petition for a determination of his status for employment tax purposes.
-In a kind of Miranda rights procedure, it would require employers pre-hiring to notify individuals classified as independent contractors of:

-- their rights to seek a status determination from IRS, - their federal tax obligations as an independent contractor, and - the labor and employment law protections that would not apply to them.
+In a kind of Miranda rights procedure, it would require employers pre-hiring to notify individuals classified as independent contractors of: (1) their rights to seek a status determination from the IRS; (2) their federal tax obligations as an independent contractor; and (3) the labor and employment law protections that would not apply to them.

-The new legislation would also impact IRS and the Department of Labor.

-IRS would be allowed to issue regulations and revenue rulings on employment status.
-In any case in which IRS determines workers were misclassified, the bill would also allow IRS to perform an employment tax audit, inform the Department of Labor, notify the worker of the possibility of a self-employment tax refund, and instruct the worker to take affirmative action to abate the violation.
+The legislation would also impact the IRS and Department of Labor.
+The IRS would be allowed to issue regulations and revenue rulings on employment status.
+In any case in which the IRS determines workers were misclassified, the bill would also allow the IRS to perform an employment tax audit, inform the Department of Labor, notify the worker of the possibility of a self-employment tax refund, and instruct the worker to take affirmative action to abate the violation.

-The Department of Labor would be required to identify and track complaints and enforcement actions involving misclassification of workers, and to investigate those industries where worker misclassification arises frequently.

-Much like Gov. Spitzer's joint task force, under the new bill the Department of Labor and IRS would be required to share and exchange information on worker
+The Department of Labor would be required to identify and track complaints and enforcement actions involving misclassification of workers and to investigate those industries where worker misclassification arises frequently.
+Under the Act, the Department of Labor and the IRS would be required to share and exchange information on worker misclassification cases, and to provide the information to relevant state agencies.